kellymears/gutenberg-playground/README.md

 liberating "playground" from the @wordpress/gutenberg lerna mines.

-these are just gutenberg editor experiments that can be run outside of wordpress.
+these are just experiments that showcase stuff about the editor that isn't making a "repeater" or.. another card block.

 **Right now:**